Why your organization needs an email policy

 Regardless of the specifics of the your organization’s email policy, it should be presented to employees with an eye toward maintaining a positive relationship between the employee and employer.
 Monitoring of email conversations may foster an atmosphere of distrust and resentment.

-Therefore, employers should present the monitoring program as part of an overall security program, advising employees that monitoring activities are being instituted as a necessary tool aimed at helping them in their jobs and responding efficiently and effectively to business needs.
+Therefore, employers should present the monitoring program as part of an overall security program.
+Advise employees that monitoring activities are being instituted as a necessary tool aimed at helping them in their jobs and responding efficiently and effectively to business needs.